misko321/distributed-monitor/README.md

 All source code is located under **src/** and **include/** directories. `ProcessMonitor` is a class that manages entire interprocess communication.
 It sends messages that are instances of `Packet` class and dispatches incoming packets to `DistributedResource`.
 Each `DistributedResource` holds instance of `DistributedMutex` (for `lock()` and `unlock()`) and `DistributedCondvar` for `wait()` and `notify()`.

 ## License
-This project is realesed under [MIT License](http://choosealicense.com/licenses/mit/).
+This project is released under [MIT License](http://choosealicense.com/licenses/mit/).